The Act 1995 Disability Discrimination Act (DDA)

 - The arrangements in place for gathering information about how the public sector organisation has done in meeting its targets on disability equality

 A year after the publication of the scheme, an annual report needs to be produced.
-It should contain a summary of the steps the organisation has taken to fulfill the duty, the results of the information-gathering exercise, and how the information has been used.
+It should contain a summary of the steps the organisation has taken to fulfil the duty, the results of the information-gathering exercise, and how the information has been used.

 The Equality and Human Rights Commission has responsibility for enforcing the Disability Equality Duty and they can take legal action against public sector organisations that have not done as they are required.